ces-tec/activemq-artemis-docker/README.md

 Since the author of the ["vromero"](https://github.com/vromero/activemq-artemis-docker) image - well done to him - stopped maintaining it at v2.16 I forked it here and will release new Artemis versions at [Docker Hub](https://hub.docker.com/r/qoricode/activemq-artemis) as they are released on "reasonable endeavours".
 Note I'm not maintaining the Alpine images and have switched the Debian Images to Debian Slim.

 There are many convenient features such as merging snippets of configuration which are easier to manage than a monolithic broker.xml file, and simple switches to enable JSON logging or the Prometheus agent for example.
+For usage information see below.

 ## 2. Usage

 ### 2.1 Breaking Artemis Changes

 Check the [Artemis release log](https://activemq.apache.org/components/artemis/documentation/latest/versions.html) for breaking changes which will impact your Artemis configuration and/or client code.
-More often than not a version upgrade will require some work.
+More often than not a version upgrade may require some work.

 ### 2.2 General Usage